-We believe that annual long-term incentive compensation awards provide a long-term retention mechanism for our NEOs because such awards generally vest ratably over time; awards granted in 2022 generally vest in equal portions over three years, while awards granted prior to 2021 generally vest over four years.
+We believe that annual long-term incentive compensation awards provide a long-term retention mechanism for our NEOs because such awards generally vest ratably over time; awards granted in 2022 and forward generally vest in equal portions over three years, while awards granted prior to 2021 generally vest over four years.
 We reduced the vesting period to three years for awards in 2021 to help ensure our compensation framework remains highly competitive.

-For 2022 performance, awards were granted in December 2022 to each of Ms. Burke and Messrs.
-Bernstein, Erzan, Sprules, Manley and Siemers pursuant to the AB 2022 Incentive Compensation Award Program (the "ICAP"), an unfunded, non-qualified incentive compensation plan, and the AB 2017 Long Term Incentive Plan, our equity compensation plan (the "2017 Plan").
-Mr. Dibadj, who resigned in March 2022, did not receive an award.
+For 2023 performance, awards were granted in December 2023 to each of Messrs.
+Bernstein, Siemers, Sprules, Erzan, and Manley pursuant to the AB 2023 Incentive Compensation Award Program (the "ICAP"), an unfunded, non-qualified incentive compensation plan, and the AB 2017 Long Term Incentive Plan, our equity compensation plan (the "2017 Plan").
+Ms. Burke, who resigned in May 2023, did not receive an award.